gvwilson/sensibleadventures/princess-bear/princess-bear.md

 Prince Thokmay watched as the housemaid led Noxy away.
 He should probably take a bath before dinner too, he realized.
 And find a clean shirt.
-And see if anyone knew the new Chaghan envoy's name yet.
-The outgoing one had claimed not to know.
-"Oh, they don't tell *me* anything," she had lied brightly the last time he had asked.
+And see if anyone knew the new Chaghan-o consul's name yet.
+The outgoing one hadn't known.
+"Isn't that unusual?" he had asked.

+The consul had spread her hands helplessly---a gesture she seemed to use whenever anyone asked her for anything specific.
+"Some clerk was probably supposed to send a

 But instead of heading to his rooms, he clasped his hands behind his back and closed his eyes, trying to imagine what it would be like to mind-hear the way